Lodging expenses for trips both inside and outside the United States.

 - Prior to booking, check the Hotel Agreements that the University of California currently has in place.

-- Compare rates: In the absence of UC hotel agreements, shop AggieTravel to compare hotels' rates for the best deals.
-When comparing rates, look at the whole package.
+- Compare rates: In the absence of UC hotel agreements, shop AggieExpense to compare hotel rates for the best deals.
+When comparing rates, review the entire package.

 - Book in advance: Making hotel reservations as far in advance as possible ensures that a room is available and at the best rate.

 - Ask about specials: Where appropriate, inquire about weekly rates or weekend specials.
 The university has a policy of paying additional expenses associated with travel extended to save costs (e.g., a Saturday night stay for domestic travel may be reimbursed when the resulting airfare savings are sufficient to offset all other expenses incurred for the extended stay).